Rose Powers White historic marker.

-She met and married Eddie White in 1923 and moved with him to his native Portales where his family had homesteaded.
+In 1923, she met and married Eddie White and moved with him to his native Portales where his family had homesteaded.
 She continued to teach until the birth of her first child.
-Through her husband’s family she became acutely interested in the area’s early history.
+Through her husband’s family she became deeply interested in the area’s early history.
 She started recording oral histories of family members and expanded her research to other early-day cowboys and settlers.
-Coupled with her penchant for avid reading, she began to piece together a history of the Plains that had not been known.
+With her penchant for avid reading, she began to piece together a history of the Plains that had not been known.

 She was one of the founders of the Pioneer Association of Roosevelt County and served as its first President.
 She was also president of the Portales Woman’s Club, Regent of the Daughters of the American Revolution, and member of Eastern Star.

 She is most noted for her work with the New Mexico Folklore Society during a time when it was very active and important.
 As an active board member she gave talks at various annual meetings throughout the state.
 She was elected First Vice-President in 1952 and President in 1953.
-She befriended T. M. Pearce, a UNM English professor, who was active in the society, and later assisted him in producing his seminal book New Mexico Placenames.
-She is listed in the bibliography.
+She befriended T. M. Pearce, a University of New Mexico English professor, who was active in the society, and later assisted him in producing his seminal book New Mexico Placenames, which lists her in the bibliography.

 Late in life, in 1966, Rose Powers White and her husband helped start the Society for the Development of Exceptional Children in Portales.
 The organization lacked facilities or training for the mentally challenged children in the area so she and her husband donated two lots of land and then brokered a trade with Eastern New Mexico University so that the organization had its own building and land on which to expand.

-Rose Powers White wrote and spoke under different names during her life.
-She used Rose P. White, Mrs. R. E. White, Mrs. Rose White, Mrs. Bob White, and Mrs. Eddie White.
 Upon her death in May, 1969, T. M. Pearce wrote, “I know that she was brave to the last, because she was brave all her life.”
-He then announced that he and his wife had started “a memorial for Rose” in which they would collect checks, beginning with their own, to purchase books on folklore for the University of New Mexico’s library.
+He then announced that he and his wife had started “a memorial for Rose” through which they would collect contributions, beginning with their own, to purchase books on folklore for the University of New Mexico’s library.

-Rose Power White’s legacy lives in the collected knowledge that she shared and dispersed.
-It lives in subsequent histories, UNM’s library, and most important of all, in the minds and hearts of all the people she touched.
+Rose Power White’s legacy lives in the collected knowledge that she shared and dispersed in subsequent histories, UNM’s library, and most important of all, in the minds and hearts of all the people she touched.

 White, Rose Powers.
 “Cowboy Humor.”
 Ibid, Vol. III, 1948-49, pg.
 33-35.